 Syphilis is a sexually-transmitted disease that is popularly dubbed as “The Great Imitator.”
-It is caused by the bacteria known as Treponeum palladium, and is primarily transmitted via contact with contaminated mucus membranes.
+It is caused by the bacteria known as Treponema palladium and is primarily transmitted via contact with contaminated mucous membranes.

 Having sex with a syphilis-infected person is the most common way to acquire the disease.
 Mucus membranes found in our rectum, penis, vagina, lips, and/or mouth can carry the syphilis bacteria, so getting into contact with those body parts of a syphilis-infected person can put us at risk of getting the infection as well.

 Contrary to some beliefs, syphilis is not transmitted by shaking hands, toilet seats, sharing clothes, or swimming pools.
 Those do not exactly have the appropriate conditions for the syphilis bacteria to thrive.
 There needs to be a contaminated mucous membrane that will come into contact with another person’s open wound or blood in order for the bacteria to be passed on.

 Symptoms and Stages of Syphilis